 Technology is constantly changing the way we bank and making it more convenient and more comfortable for the common person.
 Convenience Banking is in and playing a pivotal role in ushering it in through various innovative technology initiatives and interventions is the Institute for Development and Research in Banking Technology (IDRBT).
-Today, the 3rd of August, 2012, the Institute makes four key contributions to the Indian Banking and Financial Sector.
+The Institute makes four key contributions to the Indian Banking and Financial Sector on 3rd August, 2012.

 Using Mobile Phones to get Banking Services round the clock and from anywhere is now an expectation of our society.
 Providing banking solutions by ensuring safety, security, reliability and interoperability, on both low-end and high-end mobile phones, through various mobile communication channels such as SMS, USSD, IVRS and GPRS is a challenge for Banks and Financial Institutions.
 The Mobile Banking Security Lab (MBSL) would help explore solutions to the evolving challenges in the area of Mobile Banking and Security and provide guidance to Banks and Financial Institutions through Research and Development activities.
 The objectives of the MBSL are to: